dotnet/templating/README.md

 ## Setup

 Step 1:
-- Get the SDK for your platform from [dotnet/cli](https://github.com/dotnet/cli)
+- Get the SDK for your platform from [dotnet/cli](https://github.com/dotnet/cli).
 - Typically, development is  done against the latest RC FTS Release.
-  - It is best to ask the team to clear up any compatibility concerns before starting development.
+  - It is best to ask the team to clear up any compatibility concerns before starting.

 Step 2:
 - Clone this repository to your local machine.